psybits/gopsydose/README.md

 If you're paranoid, to clean the whole database: `gopsydose -clean-db`

+Also don't forget, if you're using sqlite, which is the default, you can always
+do: `gopsydose -get-dirs`

+Then you can delete the database (db) file itself manually.

+## Security/Privacy

 The issue is currently no files are encrypted and can't be until a proper implementation is done, also since by default we're fetching drug information using the psychonautwiki API,